 ProfilerProbe analyses (profiles) input data.
 The big advantage of the component is the combined power of CloverDX solutions with data profiling features.
-Thus, it makes profiling accessible in very complex workflows, such as data integration, data cleansing and other processing tasks.
+So it makes profiling accessible in very complex workflows such as data integration, data cleansing and other processing tasks.

 ProfilerProbe is not limited to only profiling isolated data sources; instead, it can be used for profiling data from various sources (including popular DBs, flat files, spreadsheets etc.).
 ProfilerProbe is capable of handling all data sources supported by CloverDX's Readers.

 To be able to use this component, you need a separate Data Quality license.